 This article will explain the different types of government grants available in South Africa.
 It will also help you choose which grant type you should apply for.
 This article will explain the different types of grants offered by SASSA.
-I’ll also discuss their eligibility criteria and how much each grant pays each month.
+I’ll also discuss their eligibility criteria and how much each grant pays monthly.

 Types of SASSA Social Grants

-TYPE 1:- SASSA SRD Grant in 2024
+TYPE 1: SASSA SRD Grant

 The Social Relief of Distress (SRD), or Temporary Assistance as it is also known, was first introduced during COVID-19 to provide temporary financial aid to individuals experiencing financial difficulty meeting the basic needs of their families.
 The government decided to extend the validity of the program until April 2025.